-Additionally, if your wallet provides you with a mnemonic key (as discussed in an earlier section) you should keep a copy (or two or three copies) of that key just in case.
+Additionally, if your wallet provides you with a mnemonic key (as discussed in an earlier section), you should keep a copy (or two or three copies) of that key just in case.

-Finally, make sure to keep a copy of your usernames and passwords in a secure location just in case it’s been a while since you last accessed your wallet (after all, you should be using a password so strong you can barely even remember with regular use).
+Finally, make sure to keep a copy of your usernames and passwords in a secure location just in case it’s been a while since you last accessed your wallet (after all, you should be using a password so strong you can barely even remember it with regular use).

 Always use the best wallets

 Some wallets require only a username and password to access.
-Other wallets have two-factor authentication or require a PIN code generator to access.
+Other wallets have two-factor authentication or require a PIN-code generator to access.
 The more security layers a wallet provides the better.
 It might make it a hassle to access and transfer funds quickly, but wouldn’t you rather take a while longer to access your wallet than lose everything because you were using a wallet with weak authentication?